Gabriel-RQ/pyinterfacer/PROJECT.md

 - Or could overload it in PyInterfacer to delete an interface, and at the interface to delete a component.
 - The `injection` system should allow to inject components and hole interfaces.
 - PyInterfacer should also allow to 'export' the YAML declarations for loaded interfaces (this can be used in future plans of a tool to build interfaces with a GUI)

+Started refactor on PyInterfacer, most work is done.
+Need to work on the backup manager and other missing features from the old version.